 The Irish Water Spaniel is an ancient breed and one of the tallest spaniels around.
 They were originally bred to retrieve water fowl and other game in more challenging marshland terrains.
-They boast a lovely dark liver coat that's made up of tight ringlets which cover the entire body except muzzles, the front of a dog's neck and most of a dog’s tail which adds to their endearing appearance.
+They boast a lovely dark liver coat that's made up of tight ringlets which cover the entire body except muzzles the front of a dog's neck and most of a dog’s tail which adds to their endearing appearance.

-These charming dogs not only boast quite a unique coat, but they are also known to have very kind and affectionate natures with the added bonus being they have a real sense of humour which makes them great fun to have around.
+These charming dogs not only boast quite a unique coat but they are also known to have very kind and affectionate natures with the added bonus being they have a real sense of humour which makes them great fun to have around.
 The Irish Water Spaniel is an adaptable character being just at home in the field as they are in a family environment which is why the breed is finding fanbase in the UK as companions and family pets.

 The actual origins and ancestry of the Irish Water Spaniel remain a bit of a mystery although there are records of "Water Dogs" in Persia that date as far back as 4000 BC.
-With this said, the very first reference to dogs of a similar type in Ireland was in the mid 1800’s.
-However, there are those who believe the breed came about when foreign fishermen bought their dogs with them to Ireland which included fishermen from France, Italy, Spain and Portugal.
-What is known is that all the Irish Water Spaniels we see today can trace their ancestry back to one dog named Boatswain, a IWS owned by Justin McCarthy during the 1800's.
+With this said the very first reference to dogs of a similar type in Ireland was in the mid 1800’s.
+However there are those who believe the breed came about when foreign fishermen bought their dogs with them to Ireland which included fishermen from France Italy Spain and Portugal.
+What is known is that all the Irish Water Spaniels we see today can trace their ancestry back to one dog named Boatswain a IWS owned by Justin McCarthy during the 1800's.

 The breed became popular when they were exhibited for the first time in Birmingham in 1862.
-With this said, Irish Water Spaniels were always highly prized in their native Ireland thanks to their kind natures and their natural instincts which in short, meant they were extremely versatile in a hunting environment.
+With this said Irish Water Spaniels were always highly prized in their native Ireland thanks to their kind natures and their natural instincts which in short meant they were extremely versatile in a hunting environment.

-Here in the UK, the Irish Water Spaniel is classed as a "spaniel" in the showring, whereas when these dogs compete in any field trials they are classed as "retrievers".
-Today, the Irish Water Spaniel has become a popular choice as both a companion dog and as a family pet with people who lead active, outdoor lives and who are able to dedicate the time these dogs need to be truly happy, well-rounded characters.
-Because they are so intelligent, Irish Water Spaniels are also often used as therapy and PAT dogs, but they are also used as detector dogs seeking out explosives and drugs.
+Here in the UK the Irish Water Spaniel is classed as a "spaniel" in the showring whereas when these dogs compete in any field trials they are classed as "retrievers".
+Today the Irish Water Spaniel has become a popular choice as both a companion dog and as a family pet with people who lead active outdoor lives and who are able to dedicate the time these dogs need to be truly happy well-rounded characters.
+Because they are so intelligent Irish Water Spaniels are also often used as therapy and PAT dogs but they are also used as detector dogs seeking out explosives and drugs.

-Height at the withers: Males 53 - 58 cm, Females 51 - 56 cm
+Height at the withers: Males 53 - 58 cm Females 51 - 56 cm

-Average weight: Males 25 - 30 kg, Females 20 - 26 kg
+Average weight: Males 25 - 30 kg Females 20 - 26 kg

 Irish Water Spaniels have a very distinctive coat that helps these dogs stand out in a crowd.
-They have quite domed heads and long, strong muzzles with a gradual stop.
+They have quite domed heads and long strong muzzles with a gradual stop.
 The hair on their faces is smooth with dogs having relatively small almond shaped eyes that can be medium to dark brown in colour.
 Dogs always have an intelligent and alert look about their eyes.
 Their ears are oval shaped and long being set low on a dog's head and hanging close to their cheeks.

 The Irish Water Spaniel has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 Their necks are strong and powerful with dogs holding them arched which adds to their noble appearance.
-Their shoulders slope but are powerful with dogs having reasonably deep wide chests and nice, straight well boned front legs.
+Their shoulders slope but are powerful with dogs having reasonably deep wide chests and nice straight well boned front legs.

 Their bodies are nicely proportioned with ribs being well laid back and well sprung.
-Backs are broad, short and level with dogs boasting deep, wide loins.
-Their hindquarters are also powerful with dogs having strong back legs and nice round, large feet that are well covered in hair which includes in between the toes.
-An Irish Water Spaniel's tail is quite short and thicker at the root, but it tapers to a fine point at the tip.
+Backs are broad short and level with dogs boasting deep wide loins.
+Their hindquarters are also powerful with dogs having strong back legs and nice round large feet that are well covered in hair which includes in between the toes.
+An Irish Water Spaniel's tail is quite short and thicker at the root but it tapers to a fine point at the tip.
 It's set low and the base is covered in tight curls which stop abruptly.
 Dogs carry their tails straight out and never over their backs.

-When it comes to their coat, the Irish Water Spaniel boasts a mass of tight, dense ringlets that cover most of their bodies and their coat is oily to the touch.
+When it comes to their coat the Irish Water Spaniel boasts a mass of tight dense ringlets that cover most of their bodies and their coat is oily to the touch.
 Their front legs are covered with curls or ringlets down to their toes.
-However, below a dog's hocks and on their back legs, the hair is smooth at the front whereas it is curly on the back right down to a dog's feet.
+However below a dog's hocks and on their back legs the hair is smooth at the front whereas it is curly on the back right down to a dog's feet.
 Dogs have a very pronounced "top knot" on their heads which is made up of long curls.
 Their ears are also covered in long ringlets.
-However, the area around a dog's throat is smooth and it forms a very distinct V-shape from the back of their lower jaw down to the breast bone.
+However the area around a dog's throat is smooth and it forms a very distinct V-shape from the back of their lower jaw down to the breast bone.
 The accepted breed colours for Kennel Club registration are as follows:

 It is worth noting that the accepted breed colours for Kennel Club registration may differ from the colours set out in the breed standard.

-When an Irish Water Spaniel moves, they do so with a free gait showing a good reach and drive from behind.
+When an Irish Water Spaniel moves they do so with a free gait showing a good reach and drive from behind.
 They have a rolling action that is typical of the breed thanks to their barrel-shaped rib cages.

 The Kennel Club frowns on any exaggerations or departures from the breed standard and would judge the faults on how much they affect a dog's overall health and wellbeing as well as their ability to perform.